NordicTrack Elliptical Reviews

 The current lineup consists of the rear-drive Space Saver SE7i and SE9i, the front drive C 7.5, C 9.5, C 12.9 and Commercial 14.9 and the A.C.T Commercial Base, 7 and 10 ellipticals which are center-drive models.

 You also have the very popular FreeStride Trainers, including the FS5i, FS7i and FS9i ellipticals.

 Four models were recently removed from the lineup, including the E8.9 Elite, the E 11.9 and two 2015 models, the 12.9 and the 16.9.

 The company always offers plenty of model choices with varying features and capabilities (it can actually get a bit confusing as names and models change quite often)...but there is something for every body and every budget.

-Users also note several other features such as iFit maps, workouts and tracking, touch screens with internet connectivity on many models, incline capability, solid warranties and of course, competitive pricing on all models.
+Users also note several other features such as iFit maps, professionally-designed workouts and unique tracking, touch screens with internet connectivity on many models, incline capability, solid warranties and of course, competitive pricing on all models.

 The few customers that do complain about their Nordictrack elliptical machine are those that have mechanical issues...but keep in mind this is the case with any brand as there are always going to be a few machines that are "off" for one reason or another.

 The company sells tens of thousands of these machines each year, so the likelihood of a bad machine is much greater than it would be for a company that only sells a few hundred.